nginmesh/nginmesh/README.md

 ### Prerequisities

-Make sure alpha enabled kubernetes cluster up and running in Google Container Engine.
-Please, refer to [Prerequisites](https://istio.io/docs/setup/kubernetes/quick-start.html#prerequisites) of Istio project.
+Make sure you have  kubernetes cluster with alpha fearture enabled.
+Please, refer [Prerequisites](https://istio.io/docs/setup/kubernetes/quick-start.html#prerequisites) to Istio project for setting up cluster for your environment.

 #### Installation steps
 Below are instructions for installing Istio with NGiNX as a sidecar in application pods.